JasonCP14/web3-phishing-detection/README.md

 ## 1. Pre-requisites

-To execute the training pipeline, you would need a training dataset, with the following specifications:
+To execute the training and testing pipeline, you would need a training dataset, with the following specifications:
 - It is a csv file with 2 columns: `Messages` and `gen_label`. `Messages` contains all phishing and non-phishing that will be fitted into the model, while the `gen_label` contains 0 and 1 values for non-phishing and phishing respectively.
 - It must be located in the `/data/` directory alongside the given `test.csv`.
 - It must be named as `train_data.csv`.

-Besides that, there is a `config.json` file in the `/src/` directory which contains all the hyperparameters that can be modified in this training.
+- There is a `config.json` file in the `/src/` directory which contains all the hyperparameters that can be modified in this training.

+After that, make sure to set your working directory as `/src/` to proceed with the pipeline.

 ## 2. Training

-Having prepared the training dataset, you can start the training process by running the `py src/train_script.py` command, and this might take a few minutes to finish.
+Having prepared the training dataset, you can start the training process by running the `py train_script.py` command, and this might take a few minutes to finish.
 This will create a model file inside the `docker/backend/saved_model` directory.

 ## 3. Testing

-To locally evaluate the results of the trained model, you can run `py /src/test_script.py`.
+To locally evaluate the results of the trained model, you can run `py test_script.py`.
 This will load the model and run it on the test data, which is a file named `test_data.csv` located inside the `/data/` directory.
 The current result metrics is as follows:

 |                     | Predicted Negative | Predicted Positive |
 |---------------------|--------------------|--------------------|